 If creating a new page, the FACS Web Team will collaborate with you on any new web page, so there's no guesswork as to how to create/maintain your page.

 From your public web page, click on "Edit Page" at the bottom right.
-See the bottom right of this page to identify it.
+(You can also see it on this page.)

-After you click "Edit Page," you'll find your content defined in the default tab, Publish, or one tab over in the Advanced tab.
+After you click "Edit Page," you'll find your content defined in one of these tabs:

-Scan over the Publish and Advanced tabs to find your content, then follow the instructions of the field to update it.
+Scan over these tabs to find your content, then follow the instructions of the field to update it.

 The Body Field